MediaComem/comem-archidep/ex/render-database-deployment.md

 # Deploy web applications with a database to Render

-The goal of this exercice is to deploy the same [PHP Todolist][repo] application as in previous exercises, but this time on the Render Platform-as-a-service (PaaS) cloud instead of your own server in the Infrastructure-as-a-Service (IaaS) Microsoft Azure Web Services cloud.
+The goal of this exercise is to deploy the same [PHP Todolist][repo] application as in previous exercises, but this time on the Render Platform-as-a-service (PaaS) cloud instead of your own server in the Infrastructure-as-a-Service (IaaS) Microsoft Azure Web Services cloud.
 This illustrates the difference between the two cloud service models.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->